Section 1. Purpose of the Fellowship

 (a) The threefold purpose of church discipline is to glorify God by maintaining purity in the local church (1 Corinthians 5:6), to edify believers by deterring sin (1 Timothy 5:20), and to promote the spiritual welfare of the offending believer by calling him or her to return to a biblical standard of doctrine and conduct (Galatians 6:1).

-(b) Members of this church and all other professing Christians who regularly attend or fellowship with this church who err in doctrine, or who engage in conduct that violates Scripture as determined by the Advisory Committee or Board of Elders, shall be subject to church discipline, including dismissal according to Matthew 18:15-18.
+(b) Members of this church and all other professing Christians who regularly attend or fellowship with this church who err in doctrine, or who engage in conduct that violates Scripture as determined by the Board of Elders, shall be subject to church discipline, including dismissal according to Matthew 18:15-18.
 Before such dismissal, however, (1) it shall be the duty of any member of this church who has knowledge of the erring individual’s heresy or misconduct to warn and correct such erring individual in private, seeking his or her repentance and restoration.
 If the erring individual does not heed this warning, then (2) the warning member shall again go to the erring individual, seeking his or her repentance, but accompanied by one or two other members who shall confirm that the sin has occurred or is continuing to occur, and/or that the erring individual has been appropriately confronted and has refused to repent.
 The first and second warnings may occur with no specified time interval.
-If the erring individual still refuses to heed this warning, then (3) it shall be brought to the attention of the Advisory Committee or Board of Elders (or a duly appointed Committee of the Board, per Article VI, Section 17 of these Bylaws, at the sole discretion of the Board).
-If the Advisory Committee or Board of Elders (or a duly appointed Committee of the Board, per Article VI, Section 17 of these Bylaws, at the sole discretion of the Board) determines—after thorough investigation in accord with the procedures prescribed by pertinent Scripture, including Matthew 18:15-18 and 1 Timothy 5:19—that there is corroborating evidence that the erring individual has sinned or is continuing to sin, that he or she has been appropriately confronted, and that he or she has refused to repent, then the Advisory Committee members or the Elders shall inform the church and the congregation thereof at a regularly scheduled worship service in order that the church may call the erring individual to repentance.
+If the erring individual still refuses to heed this warning, then (3) it shall be brought to the attention of the Board of Elders.
+If the Board of Elders determines—after thorough investigation in accord with the procedures prescribed by pertinent Scripture, including Matthew 18:15-18 and 1 Timothy 5:19—that there is corroborating evidence that the erring individual has sinned or is continuing to sin, that he or she has been appropriately confronted, and that he or she has refused to repent, then the Elders shall inform the church and the congregation thereof at a regularly scheduled worship service in order that the church may call the erring individual to repentance.
 If the erring individual demonstrates repentance, then notice to that effect may be given at a regularly scheduled worship service.
 If, however, the erring individual does not repent in response to the church in its collective call to repentance, then (4) he or she shall be publicly dismissed from the fellowship and/or membership of the church and the congregation thereof at a regularly scheduled worship service.
-If the erring individual, after such dismissal, heeds the warning, demonstrates repentance, and requests reinstatement before the Advisory Committee or Board of Elders (or a duly appointed Committee of the Advisory Committee or Board, per Article VI, Section 17 of these Bylaws, at the sole discretion of the Advisory Committee or Board), then he or she shall be publicly restored to all the rights, duties, privileges, and responsibilities of fellowship and/or membership.
+If the erring individual, after such dismissal, heeds the warning, demonstrates repentance, and requests reinstatement before the Board of Elders, then he or she shall be publicly restored to all the rights, duties, privileges, and responsibilities of fellowship and/or membership.

-(ii) Where the disciplined party has taught or otherwise disseminated doctrine deemed false or erroneous by the Advisory Committee members or elders, then chosen to disregard the direction and reproof of the Advisory Committee members or elders (Romans 16:17); or
+(ii) Where the disciplined party has taught or otherwise disseminated doctrine deemed false or erroneous by the members or elders, then chosen to disregard the direction and reproof of the members or elders (Romans 16:17); or

 (iii) Where the disciplined party has been warned twice to cease from factious and divisive conduct and has chosen to disregard that warning (Titus 3:10-11).